Skip to main content

 The Death Penalty Appeals Process: Additional Resources

 The death penalty appeals process is slow, but it ensures that an appellant is given every opportunity to make their case.
-If you need legal help to appeal a criminal conviction, contact an experienced criminal defense attorney in your area.
+If you need legal help with your capital case or criminal appeal, contact a criminal defense attorney.

 Can I Solve This on My Own or Do I Need an Attorney?